 Goodbye stubble, hello smooth skin!
-Are you stuck in between hard wax vs. soft wax?
+Are you stuck in between hard wax versus soft wax?
 Let’s learn a little more about the two kinds of wax, including their pros and cons.
 All the good, the bad, and the nasty waxing stories of screeching women (and men) have been around that long.
 Luckily, now, we have advanced with state-of-the-art waxing systems for a better hair-pulling experience.

-Why Are There’s More Than One Type Of Body Waxing?
+Hard Wax vs Soft Wax: Why Are There’s More Than One Type Of Body Waxing?

 The two depilatory waxes are similar except one does a more delicate job than the other.
-They both offer the longer time before you begin to see some hairs poking through your skin.
+They both offer a longer time before you begin to see some hairs poking through your skin.
 As you noticed not all hairs, grow the same length, size, and texture in different areas of our body.

 Basically, hard wax needs time to cool and harden before applying it to the skin.
 The soft wax, however, is removed almost immediately, after pressing the strip tightly to your hairy skin.